tarantool/doc/doc/reference/reference_lua/net_box.rst

                 assert(key == 'foo')
             -- do something with value
             end)
-            -- Unregister the watcher when it's no longer needed. w:unregister()
+            -- Unregister the watcher if it is no longer needed. w:unregister()

     .. _conn-timeout: